Continuing Education Activity

 Pharmacological interventions include topical eflornithine for face hirsutism which can be an expensive treatment with potentially serious side effects if the body absorbs it.

-Metformin or other insulin sensitizers are not considered target treatment for hirsutism due to no consistent evidence showing superior effect than placebo.
+Metformin alone or other insulin sensitizers are not considered target treatment for hirsutism due to no consistent evidence showing superior effect than placebo.

 - Use of androgenic steroids